2023 Best Business Schools in Pennsylvania

 Learn more about these excellent schools below:

-Our analysis found Carnegie Mellon University to be the best school for business students in Pennsylvania.
+Our rankings named Carnegie Mellon University the best school in Pennsylvania for business students working on their degree.

-You’ll join some of the best and brightest minds around you if you attend University of Pennsylvania.
-The school came in at #2 on this year’s list.
+You’ll join some of the best and brightest minds around you if you attend Lehigh University.
+The school came in at #3 on this year’s list.

-A rank of #3 on this year’s list means Lehigh University is a great place for business students.
+A rank of #4 on this year’s list means Bucknell University is a great place for business students.

-You’ll join some of the best and brightest minds around you if you attend Bucknell University.
-The school came in at #4 on this year’s list.
+You’ll join some of the best and brightest minds around you if you attend Villanova University.
+The school came in at #5 on this year’s list.

-Lebanon Valley College landed the #9 spot in the rankings for the best business programs.
+Saint Joseph’s University landed the #6 spot in the rankings for the best business programs.

-By the time they get their degree, students from this school have racked up an average of $24,080 in student loans.
-If you borrow this amount, expect your monthly student loan payment to be around $330, assuming you are on a 10-year repayment plan.
-During the early years of their career, LVC graduates make an average of $43,651 annually.
+By the time they get their degree, students from this school have racked up an average of $25,654 in student loans.
+If you borrow this amount, expect your monthly student loan payment to be around $685, assuming you are on a 10-year repayment plan.
+During the early years of their career, St. Joe’s graduates make an average of $54,956 annually.

 By the time they get their degree, students from this school have racked up an average of $23,994 in student loans.
 Those who take out this much in loans have to make a monthly payment of about $447 if they are on a 10-year repayment plan.
 Once they receive their degree, Pitt graduates enter the workforce, making an average salary of $49,696 during the early year of their career.

-By the time they get their degree, students from this school have racked up an average of $24,878 in student loans.
-Those who take out this much in loans have to make a monthly payment of about $409 if they are on a 10-year repayment plan.
+Degree recipients from Susquehanna accumulate an average of $24,878 in student debt by the time they complete their degree.
+For those students on a 10-year repayment plan, the average payment due each month is around $409.
 Once they receive their degree, Susquehanna graduates enter the workforce, making an average salary of $34,858 during the early year of their career.

 With a ranking of #12, Drexel University did quite well on this year’s best schools for business students working.